 In the first few days, some people may feel tired, experience cravings or headaches.
 This can be a withdrawal reaction from caffeine or the foods you’re intolerant to as your body readjusts.
 This is a perfectly normal response and usually only lasts 2-5 days.

 After this initially reaction, eliminating ‘problem’ foods often results in you feeling, well, fantastic!
 After only a week or two, people often report their symptoms improving.
 They have more energy and their headaches, mood, skin and bloating get much better.
 Our clients often say something like “I didn’t know I could feel this great!”

 Are Nutrient Deficiencies a Risk on The Elimination Diet?

 Nutrient deficiencies are unlikely if The Elimination Diets is short term.
 We recommend eating foods from all the allowable food groups to get a wide variety of nutrients!
-If the Elimination Diet needs to be extended, your practitioner can then support you through picking up on certain insufficiencies and supporting you through supplementation.
+If the Elimination Diet needs to be extended, we need to work out what you may be missing by analyzing exactly what you are eating, running specific nutrient lab tests and then supporting you through targeted supplementation.

 It’s important to remember that elimination diets are not designed for long term use and you should always undertake this process with a qualified and experienced practitioner.

 - Involve the whole family (to an extent!): The elimination diet involves lots of beautiful wholefoods.
 This means you can cook healthy meals and just add in some ‘extras’ for the family.
 This will make meal planning much easier.